frederikstonge/PuppetMaster-Client/README.md

 This project is not affiliated nor approved by Riot Games.

-It won't be flagged as a cheat by Vanguard as it doesn't inject itself or read the game's memory.
+It won't be flagged as a cheat by Vanguard because it doesn't inject itself or read the game's memory.

 It requires a server to be running, which I don't host.
 Here's the server project : [PuppetMaster.WebApi](https://github.com/frederikstonge/PuppetMaster-WebApi)